• Recipes

 • Cornbread - Savory southern-style cornbread is best for this recipe.
 I highly recommend making your own instead of using store-bought or a boxed mix.

-• White bread - I like to use a fresh baked loaf of white sandwich bread from the bakery if possible.
+• White bread - I like to use a fresh loaf of white sandwich bread from the bakery if possible.
 Mass-produced sandwich bread has preservatives to keep the bread soft and it will not dry out as easily.
-You can substitute wheat bread, sourdough, or french bread for different tastes and textures, but avoid seeded bread or flavored bread.
+You can substitute wheat bread, sourdough, or French bread for different tastes and textures, but avoid seeded bread or flavored bread.

 • Chicken Stock - Homemade chicken or turkey stock will have the best flavor, but store-bought will work too.
-I use unsalted stock, so if you use a salted variety omit the added salt in the recipe.
+I use unsalted stock, so if you use a salted variety, omit the added salt in the recipe.

 How to Prepare the Cornbread